 I still have many things that I need to prepare, many more resources and books to read and brush up on, and less than a few weeks to gather my lady balls and do it.
 Am I terrified?
 You bet I’m fucking terrified.
 On top of being sick with the flu and a brief trip home to New York, I lost a few days, and time is unsympathetic to my life schedule as it tenaciously plods on.

-And sometimes…it just takes a single ember of a dying fire to reignite a flame.
+Sometimes, it just takes one single ember to reignite a flame.
 My failure and fear of failure gave new life to a growing fire.
 Let that be the thing that fuels future ascents on El Cap, of one day freeing Moonlight, of getting to the top.
 You won’t always get to the top your first try.
 Not everything is going to be an onsight.
 The voice that was already inside of my head, telling me what I couldn’t accomplish, what I’d failed so miserably at, was extinguished the moment that I realized: starting from the beginning is just as important as getting to the top.

 What I couldn’t realize before Africa is that strength goes beyond physical capacity.
 It doesn’t come from winning or sends or summits.
 Our greatest pains can become our greatest strengths, and while I’d spent so much time wishing I could be fuerte (strong), like the women of São Tomé, I couldn’t see until now that that strength was always within me, constantly growing parallel with my experiences in life.